 Ecology and imagination, irreverence and mischief. wildculture.com.

-I have uploaded my album, produced with local music legend David Woodhead, now available for you to download from Bandcamp.
+My first album, Chris Lowry produced with David Woodhead, is available to download from Bandcamp.